 Ready for summer?
 Well, spring is here and that means it’s time to bust out the cold salads.
-Dishes like pasta salad, Rice and Black Bean Salad, and potato salad are perfect to make for a Sunday meal prep and stash in the fridge for hearty snacks, light lunches, and easy weeknight side dishes.
+Dishes like pasta salad, Rice and Black Bean Salad, and Deli Potato Salad are perfect to make for a Sunday meal prep and stash in the fridge for hearty snacks, light lunches, and easy weeknight side dishes.

 And this one is a sure-fire favorite.

 Macaroni Salad with Cheddar, Red Onion, & Celery

 This recipe is a classic from my childhood.
 I made it while my mom was visiting.
 She said, “I love your macaroni salad.”